loudifier/chirplab/ROADMAP.md

 - [ ] Generate stimulus file from parameters or a project file
 - [ ] Measure calibration tone from a file and apply the calibration to a project file
 - [ ] Performance optimization to improve batch file processing
     - [ ] Compilation, caching, etc to improve Python startup time.
-Numba seems like the lowest-friction option to try first.
+Numba seems like the lowest-friction option to try first
     - [ ] Delaying GUI imports until needed to keep CLI from having to import Qt libraries.
 A bit of a pain in the early stages of development, can lead to circular imports and heisenbugs

 ## Other